-- Contractor acknowledges that Ineligible Persons are precluded from employment and from providing Federal and State funded health care services by contract with the County. - 6.
-Contractor shall have a policy regarding prohibition of employment of sanctioned or excluded employees that includes the requirement for employees to notify the Contractor should the employee become sanctioned or excluded by the OIG,
+5. Contractor acknowledges that Ineligible Persons are precluded from employment

-- General Services Administration (GSA), and/or the DHCS. - Contractor acknowledges any payment received for an excluded person may be subject to recovery and/or considered an overpayment by DBH/DHCS and/or be the basis for other sanctions by DHCS. - 8.
-Contractor shall immediately notify DBH should an employee become sanctioned or excluded by the OIG, GSA, and/or the DHCS. - 9.
+- and from providing Federal and State funded health care services by contract with the County. - 6.
+Contractor shall have a policy regarding prohibition of employment of sanctioned or excluded employees that includes the requirement for employees to notify the Contractor should the employee become sanctioned or excluded by the Office of the Inspector General, General Services Administration, and/or the Department of Health Care Services. - 7.
+Contractor shall immediately notify DBH should an employee become sanctioned or excluded by the Office of the Inspector General, General Services Administration, and/or the Department of Health Care Services. - 8.
 If a contractor subcontracts or employs an excluded party, DBH has the right to withhold payments, disallow costs, or issue a CAP, as appropriate pursuant to HSC Code 11817.8(h).